 *If you’ve selected your criteria, but forgotten to set it, a warning icon will appear alongside a reminder to “Set filters before applying!”.
 Once set, the tab will have a tick icon to remind you that there is a filter applied to that section.

-To remove all filters, open your Advanced Filters pane and click the Clear Filters button.
+To remove all filters from the Advanced Filters pane, click the Reset button.

 How can I check if filters are active?

 Once a filter has been set and applied, the Advanced Filters button in the filters section of your page will display in red, and the Apply button will be disabled.
 An orange Reset button will appear, allowing you to easily clear all set filters.

 What filters can I apply to my data?